And most homeowners enjoy tax breaks even when they sell their residence.

 If you do find that itemizing is best for your tax situation, here's a look at homeowner expenses you can deduct on Schedule A, ones you can't and some tips to get the most tax advantages out of your new property-owning status.

 Your biggest tax break is reflected in the house payment you make each month since, for most homeowners, the bulk of that check goes toward interest.
 And all that interest is deductible, unless your loan is more than $1 million.
-If you're the proud owner of a multimillion-dollar mortgaged mansion, the Internal Revenue Service will limit your deductible interest.
+If you're the proud owner of a multimillion-dollar mortgaged mansion, the IRS will limit your deductible interest.

 Interest tax breaks don't end with your home's first mortgage.
 Did you pull out extra cash through refinancing?
 Or did you decide instead to get a home equity loan or line of credit?
 Generally, equity debts of $100,000 or less are fully deductible.